clairBuoyant/server/docs/CONTRIBUTING.md

 ## <a name="feature"></a> Want a Feature?

-You can request a new feature by submitting an issue to our [GitHub Repository][github].
+You can request a new feature by submitting a feature request [here](https://github.com/clairbuoyant/server/issues).

 ## <a name="submit"></a> Submission Guidelines